 Building the DIY Small Chicken Coop

-Build the side walls.
-You will build 2 of the walls shown below, both sides.
+Build the side walls of the small chicken coop.
+You will build 2 of the walls shown below, on both sides.

 Using 2 – 2×4 @ 48″ and 2 – 2×4 @ 17″ form a rectangle.
 Add another 2×4 @ 17″ in the center of the rectangle.
 Drill 1 1/2″ pocket holes on the ends of the 17″ boards and use wood glue, along with 2 1/2″ Kreg screws to attach.
 Make sure and use wood glue on EVERY joint even if it is not specified!